 Resources, the Republican Basin received a preliminary designation of being fully appropriated under LB108 in September of 1996.
 The Joint Action Plan process was placed on hold during the lawsuit with Kansas from May 1998 to July 2003.
 In July of 2003 a final determination of conflicts under the LB 108 process was made and the development of rules and regulations began.
 In July of 2004 a "fully appropriated" designation was made under LB 962 and the Joint Action Plan process was replaced by the Integrated Management Plan process.
 The first generation Integrated Management Plan (IMP) became effective on January 1, 2005, a revised IMP became effective on September 27, 2021.
-The MRNRD Board revised the groundwater rules and regulations that became effective on March 1,2021.
 The Republican River Basin Wide Plan has been completed, approved and accepted by the Nebraska DNR and the Republican River NRD's.